 Solo and Chamber Music

-Rui has appeared as a soloist with Zurich Symphony Orchestra, Basel Symphony Orchestra, Czech Chamber Orchestra, Chamber Orchestra Kremlin, Finnish National Opera, Algarve Chamber Orchestra, Chamber Artists Orchestra, Beiras Philharmonia, Collegium Musicum Basel, Camerata Antiqua de Curitiba, Portuguese Symphony and other orchestras.
+Rui has appeared as a soloist with Zurich Symphony Orchestra, Basel Symphony Orchestra, English Chamber Orchestra, Czech Chamber Orchestra, Chamber Orchestra Kremlin, Finnish National Opera, Algarve Chamber Orchestra, Chamber Artists Orchestra, Beiras Philharmonia, Collegium Musicum Basel, Lisbon Metropolitan Orchestra, Camerata Antiqua de Curitiba, Portuguese Symphony Orchestra, Casa da Música Symphony Orchestra, Cologne Chamber Orchestra, and other orchestras.

-He performs regularly with outstanding musicians including Konstantin Lifschitz, Patricia Kopatchinskaja, Alina Pogostkina, Razvan Popovici, Maximilian Hornung, Nabil Shehata, Marcelo Nisinman, Dimitri Ashkenazy, Sebastian Manz, Ramon Ortega, Nicholas Daniel and Loïc Schneider.
+He performs regularly with outstanding musicians including Konstantin Lifschitz, Ilya Gringolts, Patricia Kopatchinskaja, Alina Pogostkina, Razvan Popovici, Maximilian Hornung, Nabil Shehata, Marcelo Nisinman, Dimitri Ashkenazy, Sebastian Manz, Ramon Ortega, Nicholas Daniel, Loïc Schneider and Regula Mühlemann.

-Rui has played at the Schleswig-Holstein Music Festival, Festival Bohuslav Martinu, SoNoRo Festival, Crusell Festival, Oficina de Música de Curitiba, Lucerne and other festivals and worked with personalities such as Christoph Eschenbach, Jiri Belohlavek, Sakari Oramo, Esa-Pekka Salonen and Wynton Marsalis.
+Rui is a member of the Camerata Variabile Basel and the Portuguese Chamber Soloists, and has played at the Schleswig-Holstein Music Festival, Festival Bohuslav Martinu, SoNoRo Festival, Crusell Festival, Oficina de Música de Curitiba, Stellenbosch International Chamber Music Festival, Stift International Music Festival, Lucerne and other festivals and worked with personalities such as Christoph Eschenbach, Jiri Belohlavek, Sakari Oramo, Esa-Pekka Salonen and Wynton Marsalis.

 As principal bassoon, he has performed with Lucerne Symphony Orchestra, Orchestre de Paris, Zurich Chamber Orchestra, Ensemble Modern Orchestra, Basel Chamber Orchestra, Festival Strings Lucerne and Camerata Bern.

-Rui’s principal recording, with the English Chamber Orchestra, is a CD with pieces by Vivaldi, Mozart, Elgar, Villa-Lobos and Françaix.
+Through Time, Rui’s recording with the English Chamber Orchestra, is a CD with pieces by Vivaldi, Mozart, Elgar, Villa-Lobos and Françaix, and received unanimous international claim.
 This very special work, with two world premieres, includes Rui’s own arrangement of Edward Elgar’s Romance for Bassoon and String Orchestra (the original being for Bassoon and Symphony Orchestra) and the Jean Françaix ‘Divertissement pour Basson et Quintette ou Orchestre à Cordes’ which until now had been recorded only in the string quintet version.

 From Baroque to Contemporary

 A fascination for Baroque and enthusiasm for Contemporary music have led from the study of early music on period instruments with Marc Vallon in Paris to the contemporary with Pascal Gallois and Pierre Boulez at the Lucerne Festival Academy, giving Rui an unusually broad repertoire.
-He works with the Ancient Music Capriccio Basel as well as contemporary music ensembles such as Music Factory and Ensemble Laboratorium, where he is founding member.
+He works with the Ancient Music Capriccio Basel as well as contemporary music ensembles such as Music Factory and Ensemble Modern.

 His love for Argentinean Tango and Portuguese Fado styles often informs Rui’s own distinctive arrangements.

-Born in Portugal, Rui lives in Basel with Swiss wife Barbara and their two sons.
+Born in Portugal, Rui is dual national (portuguese/swiss) and lives in Basel with his wife Barbara and their two sons.
 He studied with Hugues Kesteman in Artave and Porto Music Academy, Sergio Azzolini at the Music Academy in Basel (soloist diploma with distinction) and with Marco Postinghel at the Richard Strauss Conservatory in Munich.
-Rui taught the bassoon and chamber music at the Aveiro University (2006-2010) and Metropolitana Academy (2010-2012) and teaches masterclasses.
+Rui’s passion for teaching let him to deliver masterclasses in Europe, America, South America and Africa and teach the bassoon and chamber music in different academies and universities for several years.
+Rui is professor of Bassoon at the Academy in Strasbourg (HEAR – Haute école des arts du Rhin).

 He plays a Peter de Koningh Baroque bassoon ‘after J.H.
-Eichentopf’ and a Heckel 13227 modern bassoon.
+Eichentopf’ and a Heckel 15 ‘639, one of the rare copies from the Azzolini model.